Updated: Sep 1

 By the time of Napoleon Bonaparte’s rule in France, this revolutionary style was known as the Empire waist, or Empire-line dress, and was the mode of dress worn during the Regency period (1811 – 1820) under Napoleon Bonaparte’s rule in France.

 “Empire” refers to the one built by Napoleon, and is the name given in France to this period of history.
 High-waisted, loose gowns inspired by the peasantry began to be worn in elite French fashion circles prior to the Revolution, largely in response to the philosophies put forth by Jean-Jaques Rousseau, an advocate for society’s return to more a natural state (often using peasants as an example), and whose ideas permeate Romantic thought.
 After the Revolution, this style became a reflection of the values of the new French state and has been the most defining element of women’s’ fashion through my experience and time in the fashion business.

-Because baby got back, what better way to reveal and back the joys of empire-lines through this Liz Ogumbo drop-V-Back ‘vavavum’ from my Lotus Collection debuted in Lisbon, Portugal 2 years ago, but still never goes out of style.
+What better way to reveal and back-up the highs of empire-lines through our drop-V-Back ‘vavavum’ from my Lotus Collection debuted in Lisbon, Portugal two years ago.
+She is elegant, exudes chic and certainly never goes out of style.
 This revolutionary empire-line steals the whole roll of fabric so gracefully, but once she is on, the world stops.

 "Liz Ogumbo Lotus Collection" Lisboa, Portugal 2018

 Take her on from day -2-night -night and visit our fashion world for a dose of more Liz Ogumbo Fashion.

 Multidisplinary Creative Entrepreneur,